ltt102/Project-des_dev_iot_app-2024/README.md

 ## Hello!
-Select branch "master1" to connect the project!
+Please select branch "master1" to connect the project!